Arcath/arcath.net-gatsby/src/content/posts/2019-11-25-destructuring-in-javascript/index.md

 }
 ```

-Without destructuring it would look like this.
+Without destructuring, it would look like this.

 ```tsx
 const MyComponent: React.FC<{startCount: number}> = (props) => {